KentuckySolarCar/DeltaStation/README.md

 # Delta Station

 University of Kentucky Solar Car data aggregation and display.
+Go [here](./HOWTO.md) for brief documentation on how to use this.

 ## Background